 Unfortunately, with such a wide range of nightclubs available, it can be hard to determine which club to spend your night partying away.

-Let us ease your nightlife decision making our updated list of the Top 5 Tokyo Nightclubs of 2018.
+Let us ease your nightlife decision making with our updated list of the Top 5 Tokyo Nightclubs of 2019.